nvmwill/nexmo-developer/_documentation/en/video/guides/create-session.md

 * The archiving preference (whether to automatically archive the session).
 * A location hint (to specify the geolocation of the session).

-## The OpenTok Media Router and media modes
+## The Media Router and media modes

 When you create a session, you specify how clients in the session will send audio-video streams, known as the media mode.
 There are two options: